allthroughthenight/allthroughthenight.github.io/_posts/2022-01-01-what-i-learned-this-year.md

 [Teaching Students how to Cheat During the Pandemic](https://daveeargle.com/2020/09/11/kobayashi-maru-proctorio-version/): Encouraging students on how to cheat, to understand how to imagine threats from adversarial perspectives.

+[This is inside the TF2 game files as "coconut.jpg".
+Why](https://www.reddit.com/r/tf2/comments/il8yyq/this_is_inside_the_tf2_game_files_as_coconutjpg/): It's in the title, along with [this](https://www.reddit.com/r/ProgrammerHumor/comments/mydmww/yeah_this_seems_about_right/) discussion about it.

-[This military graphic on electronic warfare should give everyone nightmares](https://taskandpurpose.com/mandatory-fun/worst-military-graphic-electronic-warfare/): The unique, and somewhat disturbing aspects of, of military design by committee effects, also known as [Armageddon Charts](https://www.microwaves101.com/encyclopedias/microwave-slang).
+[This military graphic on electronic warfare should give everyone nightmares](https://taskandpurpose.com/mandatory-fun/worst-military-graphic-electronic-warfare/): The unique, and somewhat disturbing aspects, of military design-by-committee effects, also known as [Armageddon Charts](https://www.microwaves101.com/encyclopedias/microwave-slang).

-[What language is this code written in and what does it do?](ttps://www.reddit.com/r/coding/comments/ysfe5/what_language_is_this_code_written_in_and_what/): A Reddit thread a pseudo-assembly language from Izzy's laptop in Digimon.
+[What language is this code written in and what does it do?](https://www.reddit.com/r/coding/comments/ysfe5/what_language_is_this_code_written_in_and_what/): A Reddit thread a pseudo-assembly language from Izzy's laptop in Digimon.

 [Why All My Servers Have an 8GB Empty File](https://brianschrader.com/archive/why-all-my-servers-have-an-8gb-empty-file/): A simple hack to prevent full disc errors.

-[Why does it take so long to build software?](https://www.simplethread.com/why-does-it-take-so-long-to-build-software/): The impact of essential complexity, accidental complexity, outside shareholders, and business requirements.

 [Write a letter to the future you](https://www.futureme.org/): I've been using this regularly for the past three years, and it's a great way to see how much you change each year.